| |

 see real…and what about those hairs.
 What

+could have left those?
 The sun descended behind him as he continued down

 the poor excuse for a road, potholes bounced the